 Can I have an attorney represent me at the DMV hearing?

 Yes.
-The Rosenblum Law Firm, with offices in Albany, has represented many individuals at suspension hearings in Albany before DMV.
-There are many reasons DMV can suspend a driver’s license.
+Rosenblum Law, with offices in Albany, has represented many individuals at suspension hearings in Albany before DMV.
+There are many reasons DMV can suspend a driver's license.
 Read more here.